neoforged/.github/primers/26.2/index.md

     - `TabManager#setCurrentTab` now has an overload of whether to add the children widgets when set
     - `TabNavigationBar` now extends `AbstractContainerWidget` instead of `AbstractContainerEventHandler`
         - The constructor is now `protected` from `private`, taking in the XY, height, `TabButton`s and `Tab`s
+            - The original constructor is now the constructor for `MenuTabBar`
         - `layout` is now `protected` from `private`, a `FrameLayout` instead of a `LinearLayout`
         - `tabs`, `tabButtons` are now `protected` from `private`
         - `builder` now takes in the XY and height